BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-22-fixing-a-slow-rails-development-server.md

 ## Measure it, spot it, fix it and make it better, faster, stronger

-We've been able to spot and fix bottlenecks, one after the other, until the performance was okay.
-Rack Mini Profiler and Flame Graph helped us a bunch to find bottlenecks.
-In the end, this process was pretty straightforward.
+The process we followed was pretty straightforward:

+1. Measure response time using the Chrome Developer Tools and [ApacheBench](http://httpd.apache.org/docs/2.2/programs/ab.html)
+2. Find a bottleneck with [rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler) and [Flame Graphs](https://github.com/SamSaffron/flamegraph)
+3. Fix it
+4. Repeat until the performances are good enough

-It took us a couple of days to make this application 7 times faster on average in dev environment.
-Knowing that 10 developers worked on it full-time...
+It took us a couple of days to make this application 7 times faster on average in development environment.
+Knowing that 10 developers work on it full-time...
 I'll let you do the math!